jariCruz/vue-docker/README.md

     "preview": "vite preview"
   },

-4. Create Dockerfile inside frontend with this contents in it. -> touch frontend/Dockerfile

-# Use a Node.js base image
-FROM node:lts

-# Set the working directory
-WORKDIR /var/www/html/app

-# Copy package.json and package-lock.json
-COPY package*.json ./

-# Install project dependencies
-RUN npm install

-# Copy the rest of the application code
-COPY . .

-# Expose the application port
-EXPOSE 8000

-# Start the application
-CMD [ "npm", "run", "dev" ]

-5. Then create docker-compose.yml at the project's root with this contents in it. -> touch docker-compose.yml

-version: "3"
-services:
-  frontend:
-    build: ./frontend
-    ports:
-      - "8000:8000"
-    volumes:
-      - ./frontend/:/var/www/html/app

 6. Build docker compose image.

 -> docker compose build

 7. After building it run it using this command. -> docker compose up

-8. susunod backend naman 2 am na pala hayup.